richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 ## Before Starting the Labs

 **Your instructor will run through each of the exercises giving you the oppotunity to view them go through it first.
-After that you'll be given time to go through each exercide on your own.**
+After that you'll be given time to go through each exercise on your own.**

 Typically we would SSH onto the node and execute Spark commands via the command line, but for the purposes of this lab we will use JupyterLab notebooks installed on the Data Hub cluster Gateway node for a better lab experience.